mattermost/docs/source/channels/set-channel-preferences.rst

 .. tip::

-  Alternatively, you can provide or update a channel header by selecting the channel name, then selecting **Edit Channel Header** from the list of options.
+  Alternatively, to provide or update a channel header, select the channel name, then select **Edit Channel Header** from the list of options.

 Channel purpose
 ---------------